- Multi-Purpose Cover Crops to Enhance The Environment and Farm Profitability

 In addition to studying the effects of crop management on soil quality, Weil has worked to develop new cropping system practices with the potential to improve profitability and environmental impacts.
 He has investigated the inter-cropping of grain legumes with cereal crops both in the US and in developing countries, including pioneering work on the winged bean in tropical environments.
 He has studied nutrient utilization and weed suppression by such intercrops.
 He has twice been awarded a Fulbright Fellow to support his work in developing countries.
 His work on rainwater distribution in soils under ridge till and no till corn documented the importance of funnel flow to the crop row and has been useful in the work of soil-water modelers.
 He has also studied new cover crop systems to enhance soil quality and crop profitability.
 His lab demonstrated that tap-rooted cover crops create root channels through compacted subsoil layers during the winter that summer cash crop roots can follow to penetrate compacted subsoil during dry summers when soil strength is high.
 His pioneering research on the multiple benefits of a forage radish cover crop system has had major impacts throughout the states and many other countries.
 Dr. Weil’s research on nutrient cycling in agroecosystems has focused on nitrogen, phosphorus and sulfur.
 He has worked on the stratification of various forms of P under no-till management, the impact of manure applications on N losses to groundwater under irrigated coastal plain soils, the occurrence of sulfur deficiencies in Africa, the direct utilization of phosphate rocks.
 Currently his lab is investigating the water quality impacts of intensive rotational grazing on dairy farms, including the importance of dissolved organic forms in the leaching loss of both nitrogen and phosphorus.

 Dr. Weil has been a leading figure promoting research on, and the practice of, sustainable agriculture in the US and abroad.
 In the 1980s, he helped the American Society of Agronomy define “sustainable agriculture”, the main component of this definition subsequently were adopted in the major US Congressional legislation (1990 farm bill) that gave birth to the main current research support program for sustainable agriculture in the USDA.
 He has helped develop farmer-oriented soil quality assessment tools, such as his innovative method of estimating active fraction soil C and a soil health scoring system.
 International Development Dr. Weil has worked on research and development programs in Africa, Asia and Central/South America since his start as a Peace Corps Volunteer in Ethiopia in 1970.
 He has conducted research, project development or evaluation in the field in Sri Lanka, Malawi, Zimbabwe, Tanzania, Ethiopia, Honduras, Burkino Faso and Brazil.
 He has worked as a consultant to the World Bank to educate its project and regional managers to recognize and plan for agricultural development in harmony with environmental values.
 In this role he helped lead eight workshops for the World Bank between 1997 and 2001.
 In 2001, he was funded by the World Bank to assist the Government of Ethiopia for a six-month sabbatical in integrated systems research and collaborations between the Ethiopian government and the CGIAR livestock center in Addis Ababa.
-In 2009, he spent a six-month sabbatical working with the millennium villages project in seven countries in Africa diagnosing and solving agricultural problems in the field and advising the project and integrated agricultural develop and soils related issues.
+In 2009, he spent a seven-month sabbatical working with the millennium villages project in seven countries in Africa diagnosing and solving agricultural problems in the field and advising the project and integrated agricultural develop and soils related issues.
 Since 2011 he has been developing and implementing the use of his SoilDoc system for field diagnosis of soil fertility problems.